akarlinsky/world_mortality/README.md

 2021: Egypt in Figures 2022 - Vital: https://www.capmas.gov.eg/Pages/StaticPages.aspx?page_id=5035.

-2022: CAPMAS monthly bulletin skipped July 2022 data.
-Until final 2022 data is avilable, we have interpolated the number of deaths in Egypt July 2022 as mean between June and August 2022.

 ### El Salvador (monthly)
 2015 to 2020: Public Information Request by [LAB-DAT](https://lab-dat.com/) from [RNPN](https://www.rnpn.gob.sv/).